 Buying Euros before you leave Australian shores isn’t just convenient.
 It can also save you money.
 But it all depends on where you get your Euros in Australia.
 There are 3 main options:

 - Buy EUR online and have it delivered or collect it in-store

-- Swap Euro for Australian dollars from a money changer
+- Swap Australian dollars for Euros from a money changer

 - Buy Euros at your home airport